-(Reuters) - AMR Corp (AAMRQ.PK: Quote) and US Airways Group (LCC.N: Quote) on Thursday sealed an $11 billion merger, but before they can welcome their first passenger onboard they have to get regulators to sign off and then integrate a web of intricate systems.
+(Reuters) - AMR Corp AAMRQ.PK and US Airways Group LCC.N on Thursday sealed an $11 billion merger, but before they can welcome their first passenger onboard they have to get regulators to sign off and then integrate a web of intricate systems.

 Creating what will become the world’s largest airline, with 6,700 daily passengers, will require AMR’s American Airlines and US Airways to unite two workforces totaling 113,000 and meld together reservation and baggage handling systems, computer networks, and terminals - a process that has complicated other marriages in the airline industry.

 “So far it’s just been pushing paper,” said Robert Mann, head of R.W.
 Mann & Co of Port Washington, New York, which provides industry consulting and analysis.
 “The next 18 to 24 months is the hard work of implementation.”

 Integrating the airlines’ reservations systems is a big challenge, said Basili Alukos, a Morningstar airline analyst.
 He said the previous US Airways and America West merger was “one of the worst” integrations in the industry, but that US Airways has likely learned from that experience.